 When Invar was discovered in 1896, its unique property of low and linear expansion over a wide temperature range allowed the production of effective bimetals which could be used in safety cut-off devices for gas cookers and heaters.
 For his work on the nickel-iron system and the discovery of Invar, Charles Edouard Guillaume of Imphy was awarded a Nobel prize for Physics early in the 20th century.

 One of the traditional uses for Invar has been for the thermostat of electric immersion heaters, used for a variety of domestic and commercial water heating systems.
-Operation of the thermostat is based upon differential expansion between a brass tube and an inner Invar rod, the resulting movement being used to actuate a microswitch.
+Operation of the thermostat is based upon differential expansion between a brass tube and an inner Invar rod, with the resulting movement being used to actuate a microswitch.
 The set temperature is commonly adjustable in the range between 48-83°C.

-Invar is a 36% nickel-iron alloy which has the lowest thermal expansion among all metals and alloys in the range from room temperature up to approximately 230°C. The alloy is ductile and easily weldable, and machinability is similar to austenitic stainless steel.
+Invar is a 36% nickel-iron alloy which has the lowest thermal expansion among all metals and alloys in the range from room temperature up to approximately 230°C. The controlled expansion alloy is ductile and easily weldable, and machinability is similar to austenitic stainless steel.
 It does not suffer from stress corrosion cracking.

 The mean coefficient of thermal expansion (CTE) of Invar from 20-100°C is less than 1.3 x 10-6°C-1.
 The Curie point is 230°C, and density is 8100 kg.m-3.